-As standard policy, stop loss orders, take profit orders or other limit orders will be executed on a 'best endeavours' basis.
+As standard policy, stop loss orders (limit loss), take profit orders (price for close out of an open position) or other limit orders will be executed on a 'best endeavours' basis.
 We cannot guarantee execution at the limit or level.
 As a result, the execution price may not be the same as the order limit but we will take all reasonable steps to minimise the difference.
 Market liquidity is variable and in disorderly markets this difference can be larger.

-We do not exercise discretion unless specifically requested by you when executing FX and Rates, Commodity take profit and stop loss orders, and will execute the order immediately once the agreed level has been reached.
+We do not exercise discretion unless specifically requested by you when executing FX, rates commodity take profit and stop loss orders, and will execute the order immediately once the agreed level has been reached.

-For Commodity orders only, these will be watched during the normal trading hours for the underlying Commodity, unless agreed more specifically with you.
-Any cancellations or amendments to a Commodity order can only be accepted during London business hours, and as long as the order remains unfilled.
-Commodity orders will then be booked and affirmed by us during London business hours.
+For commodity orders only, these will be watched during the normal trading hours for the underlying commodity, unless agreed more specifically with you.
+Any cancellations or amendments to a commodity order can only be accepted during London business hours, and as long as the order remains unfilled.
+Commodity orders will then be booked and affirmed by us during London Business hours.

-FX and Commodity benchmarks
+FX and Commodity Benchmarks

-FX and Commodity Benchmark orders are considered a firm commitment to trade; any request to cancel or amend the order will be accepted at Lloyds discretion.
+FX and commodity benchmark orders are considered a firm commitment to trade; any request to cancel or amend the order will be accepted at Lloyds Bank's discretion.